moizamz/Notes-Taking/README.md

 ## Features in Detail

 ### AI Summarization
-- Uses OpenAI's GPT-3.5-turbo model
+- Uses Groq Llama model
 - Generates 2-3 sentence summaries
 - Summaries are saved with the note
 - Error handling for API failures